-The Al-assisted EF Workflow and Trio tool are not yet cleared by the FDA.
-Instead, EchoNous is following the requirements in Enforcement Policy.
+The Kosmos Al-assisted EF Workflow, Kosmos Trio and Kosmos Al FAST tools are not yet cleared by the FDA.
+Instead, EchoNous is following the requirements in Enforcement Policy for Imaging Systems During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency, Guidance for Industry and Food and Drug Administration Staff, April 2020.

-Kosmos Trio is not available for use in Canada.
-R CO is available only with ECG when Kosmos Torso is connected and is calculated by multiplying the SV by the heart rate (HR).
+For the EU, Kosmos Trio is to be used for educational purposes only.
+For the EU, Kosmos AI FAST is to be used for educational purposes only.
+CO is available only with ECG when Kosmos Torso is connected and is calculated by multiplying the SV by the heart rate (HR).
 SV is calculated as ED LV volume minus ES LV volume.

-For more information about calculating the EF workflow with KOSMOS, see Using the KOSMOS Al-assisted EF workflow with Kosmos Torso or Torso-One.
+For more information about calculating the EF workflow with Kosmos, see Using the KOSMOS Al-assisted EF workflow with Kosmos Torso or Torso-One.

-KOSMOS clinical applications
+Kosmos clinical applications

-KOSMOS is for non-invasive imaging of the human body and is intended for the following applications:
+Kosmos is for non-invasive imaging of the human body and is intended for the following applications by probe: